schitresh/computer_science/database_system/3_relational_model.md

 ### Snowflake Schema
 - Variant of star schema
-  - Where dimensions are present in a normalized form im multiple related tables
+  - Where dimensions are present in a normalized form in multiple related tables
   - The dimensions are detailed and highly structured having several levels of relationship
   - The child tables might have multiple parent tables
 - These tables are maintained in normalized form to reduce redundancy